New research by HEET, Harvard, and PSE Health Energy finds chemical contamination in natural gas delivered to homes. Read the study here.

 In 2015, a natural gas storage facility near Porter Ranch, California, sprung a leak.
 It went on to release nearly 100,000 tons of gas into the air over four months, becoming the largest gas leak in US history.

 Nathan Phillips, HEET board member and Boston University Professor, along with Bob Ackley of Gas Safety Inc, quickly made their way out to California to survey the area with their Picarro gas detector.
 The pair began producing visual maps of the concentrations of methane present in the neighborhoods near the leak.
-Their maps were quickly picked up by the press, who listed HEET as a contact.
+Their maps were picked up by the press, who listed HEET as a contact.

 HEET co-executive director Audrey Schulman began getting phone calls.
 One woman’s daughter had a nose bleed that wouldn’t stop.
 Another man was losing weight due to constant nausea.
 Each person who called wanted to know: what’s in the gas?